zxzhai/zxzhai.github.io/_pages/research.md

 ## Galaxy formation and evolution

 I use the Galacticus, a semi-analytical model (SAM) for galaxy formation and evolution to perform a series of simulation for the galaxy redshift survey of the Nancy Grace Roman Space Telescope.
-It predicts the number densities of emission line galaxies that Roman can observed, and the clustering signal which can be used to forecast the cosmological measurements from baryon accoustic oscillation and redshift space distortion.
+It predicts the number densities of emission line galaxies that Roman can observe, and the clustering signal which can be used to forecast the cosmological measurements from baryon accoustic oscillation and redshift space distortion.
 [Zhai+2019a](https://ui.adsabs.harvard.edu/abs/2019MNRAS.490.3667Z/abstract), [Zhai+2020a](https://ui.adsabs.harvard.edu/abs/2020arXiv200809746Z/abstract)

 ## Galaxy clustering and large scale structure